rladies/rladiesguide/content/organization/events/online/index.en.md

 ### Tips for running the Zoom meeting

-The guidance in this section comes from the Baltimore, Irvine, NYC, and Santa Barbara chapter guidelines.

 :eyes: After becoming the Host, we suggest that you:

 -   Admit your co-organizers from the waiting room and